 - Skin tightening machines, or beauty machines, use radio frequency energy, infrared light and intense pulsed light to tighten skin.

 - Beauty devices intended for home use demonstrate some efficacy in tightening loose skin but are less effective than their professional counterparts.

 - All skin types and areas of the body can be treated by a skin tightening machine, although individuals with darker skin tones should use lower energy settings.

 - Consistent use of at-home machines is required for results to become apparent.

 Skin laxity is a cosmetic concern that can negatively impact an individual’s appearance.
-Loose skin, wrinkles and fine lines may give away one’s age or make them appear older than they are.
+Loose skin, wrinkles and fine lines may give away one’s age or make one appear older than they are.
 Fortunately, skin elasticity can be restored through a variety of means, including at-home skin tightening machines.

 Beauty devices, such as skin tightening machines for home use, are intended to reduce skin laxity without the need to visit a dermatologist.
 However, while these devices make skin rejuvenation convenient and affordable, their efficacy is limited.

 Do At-Home Skin Tightening Machines Work?

 Aging, genetics and excessive exposure to the sun all contribute to the gradual degradation of collagen and elastin, two proteins responsible for giving skin its elasticity.
 Similarly, collagen production slows during the aging process.
 As a result, skin starts to loosen and develop wrinkles, fine lines and crow’s feet.